smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### External Tables

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;External tables in Microsoft SQL Server exist outside of the database and are used to access data stored in external sources such as Hadoop or Azure Blob storage.
-External tables provide a way to access external data as if it were a regular table within the database, allowing you to use standard SQL statements to retrieve and manipulate data stored in external sources.
-This can be useful for tasks such as performing data integration, bulk data loading, and data archiving, as well as for querying and processing large datasets stored in external sources.
-However, external tables in Microsoft SQL Server have limitations such as limited indexing options and slower query performance compared to regular tables stored in the SQL Server database.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;External tables in Microsoft SQL Server are database objects that allow access to data stored outside the SQL Server instance, typically through PolyBase or linked services.
+They reference external data sources and external file formats, enabling SQL Server to query data stored in locations such as Hadoop, Azure Blob Storage, Azure Data Lake Storage, or another SQL Server via PolyBase.

+These tables appear like regular tables but are read-only and do not physically store data within the SQL Server database.
+Instead, they act as a metadata layer that enables querying external data using T-SQL.
+This is particularly useful for data integration, bulk data loading, archiving, and working with large datasets without importing them into SQL Server.

+However, external tables have some limitations:

+Indexing is not supported on external tables.

+Query performance may be slower due to reliance on external storage and network latency.

+DML operations (like INSERT, UPDATE, DELETE) are not supported directly on external tables.

 Please review your vendor's documentation on external tables, as it varies by vendor.